polterguy/phosphorusfive/README.md

 The first thing you have to decide when creating a widget, is what html tag you wish to render it with.
 This is set through the *"Tag"* property of your widget.
-You can render any widget with any html tag you wish, but remember that you have to make sure what you're rendering is html compliant.
-Phosphorus.ajax supports the html5 standard 100%, but it also supports the html500 standard, even though nobody knows how that looks like today.
-It is probably wise to stick to the html5 standard for now.
+You can render any widget with any html tag you wish, but remember that you have to make sure what you're rendering is html compliant. p5.ajax supports the html5 standard 100%, but it also supports the html500 standard, even though nobody knows how that looks like today.

 Adding attributes to your widgets is easily done by simply adding any attribute you wish, either directly in the markup of your .aspx page, or by using the index operator